Stan Design

 What is Scorpion Fast Lube Equipment?

-We at Stan Design Inc. are a leading producer of jack equipment and fast lube systems in the Canadian market.
+We at Stan Design are a leading producer of jack equipment and fast lube systems in the Canadian market.
 With jacks of different operating mechanisms like mechanical or electrical, air powered, hydraulic or perhaps a hybrid system, we had an enormous number of options in front of us.

 For the best fast lube system benefits, we opted for two variants- air powered and heavy-duty hydraulics.
 Essentially, our Scorpion fast lube equipment is powered by air bags or hydraulics for smooth, safe and efficient automotive repairs and maintenance like loading, lifting, suspending and lowering heavy vehicles.